moldovanpaul75/snakegame/README.md

 3. Copy-paste [the code](https://github.com/moldovanpaul75/snakegame) into Arduino IDE
 4. Wire everything up _(see the Wiring Diagram)_
 5. Connect your Arduino and select it in `Tools > Board` and `Tools > Port`
-6. Upload the code
+6. Upload and enjoy
-7. _(optional)_ Tweak the variables, explore the code :wink:
+7. Explore the code

-# Circuit Diagram
+# Circuit Diagram :tada:
 ![Image of Circuit Diagram](Screenshot_2.png)

-# Wiring diagram :tada:
+# Wiring diagram
 Pin           | Arduino NANO or UNO
 :------------ | :------------------
 Matrix CLK    | 11